techpines/express.io/examples/README.md

 ## Simple HTTP + IO Setup

+__This is a copy-paste example.__

 [Get the code.](https://github.com/techpines/express.io/tree/master/examples/http-io)

 This is the canonical express.io example.
 It does nothing, except set up an HTTP server and an IO server together.

 When you run this example, the server should start.
-Nothing else very interesting should happen.

-__This is a copy-paste example.__

 #### Server (app.js)